Graduate Department of

 College of Arts and Sciences

-The Department of Scientific Computing consists of faculty interested in the invention, analysis, implementation, and application of computational algorithms that can be applied to problems arising in several traditional disciplines such as biology and ecology, chemical engineering, chemistry, computer science, geology and geophysics, material science, mathematics, mechanical engineering, medicine, and physics and astrophysics.
+The Department of Scientific Computing houses faculty interested in the invention, analysis, implementation, and application of computational algorithms to problems arising in several new and traditional disciplines.
+Examples include biology, chemical engineering, chemistry, computer science, fire dynamics, geology and geophysics, material science, mathematics, mechanical engineering, medicine, physics and astrophysics.
+An increasing number of algorithms involve machine learning and data science.
 Faculty and graduate students are supported in their research by several federal, state, laboratory, and commercial organizations.
-Further breadth and depth is added to the research and educational missions of the department through faculty from other departments at Florida State University and individuals from several national laboratories who hold courtesy appointments in the department.
-These faculty members ensure that the department is ideally positioned to offer innovative degree programs that impart a synergy between the mathematical and applications aspects of scientific computing, thus providing the student with extensive interdisciplinary training.
+Further breadth and depth are added to the research and educational missions of the department through faculty from other departments at Florida State University and individuals from several national laboratories who interact closely with our faculty.
+These faculty members ensure that the department is ideally positioned to offer innovative degree programs that impart a synergy between the mathematical and applications-driven aspects of scientific computing, thus providing the student with extensive interdisciplinary training.

-The Department of Scientific Computing offers degree programs leading to the Master of Science (MS) and Doctor of Philosophy (PhD) in Computational Science.
-Please refer to the Department of Scientific Computing Web site at http://www.sc.fsu.edu for the latest information about these programs, including new courses.
+The Department of Scientific Computing offers degree programs leading to the Master of Science (M.S.) and Doctor of Philosophy (Ph.D) in Computational Science and to a Master's degree in Data Science.
+Please refer to the Department of Scientific Computing Website at https://sc.fsu.edu/ for the latest information about these programs, including new courses.
+The degree in Computational Science further subdivides into various specialized degree programs, including Atmospheric Science, Fire Dynamics, and Geophysical Fluid Dynamics.

-The Department of Scientific Computing oversees a large and diverse computing infrastructure in support of research and education.
-Computing resources include large supercomputers, a number of clusters and computational servers, a laboratory for scientific visualization, a bioinformatics server, and more.
-To best accommodate research, education, and application development, the Department maintains a heterogeneous desktop and workstation environment, as well as a state of the art computer classroom.
-In addition, the department’s Visualization Laboratory provides high-powered visualization resources to the FSU community for research, analysis of large data collections, and education.
+The Department of Scientific Computing oversees a diverse computing infrastructure in support of research and education.
+Computing resources include clusters and computational servers, a bioinformatics server, and more.
+To best accommodate research, education, and application development, the department maintains a heterogeneous desktop and workstation environment, as well as a state-of-the-art computer classroom.
+In addition, the department's Computational Intelligence Laboratory provides high-powered visualization and computational resources to the FSU community for research, analysis of large data collections, and research in machine learning and education.

 Note: Please review all University and college-wide degree requirements summarized in the "College of Arts and Sciences" chapter of this Graduate Bulletin.